xxmichibxx/MetaParserU/README.md

 * For proper drag-and-drop, the title folder needs to be in the Loadiine or CEMU format.
 * It's not possible to run the batch directly.
 The batch always needs a parameter.
 * The batch runs under Windows 2000, but due to codepage issues, it's not recommended.
+* Japanese characters in folder names are not supported.
+Please drag and drop only the meta.xml file.